 And if this was their plan all along, well, that’s just too horrible…

-Honestly, judges should reverse and overrule practices and case law established by the porn-based lawsuits, and they should revert to holding movie companies (AND porn companies) to the standard of law they used to adhere to before the mass onslaught of cases began to burden the courts from 2010 and on.
+Honestly, judges should reverse and overrule practices and case law established by the adult-film-based lawsuits, and they should revert to holding movie companies (AND adult film production companies) to the standard of law they used to adhere to before the mass onslaught of cases began to burden the courts from 2010 and on.
 In my opinion, bittorrent cases are nothing but sloppy copyright cases, and judges use sloppy law to allow copyright holders to abuse the copyright system and extort millions of hard-earned dollars from the public.
 Years from now, people will look back and wonder how judges allowed these lawsuits to proceed.

 MY FINAL POINT

 I started the Cashman Law Firm, PLLC in 2010, just as the MPAA/RIAA lawsuits became quiet.
 I always wondered where they went, and why they stopped suing defendants.
-Now I am starting to understand that they never did stop their activities; rather, they just devised a clever scheme to get the porn industry to file lawsuits and blaze the trail to create case law across the US (because most pornography-based defendants do not fight back, and judges laugh when they see the titles sued upon, they undermine their legal sense and allow the ‘repressed, stigma-based industry to proceed with protecting their rights to sue “just like everyone else.”).
-As a result of having the porn companies file the lawsuits across the US, what is unfolding to be the MPAA/RIAA plan broke copyright infringement law so that they can come back seven years later and start filing lawsuits, but now, with a “lower bar” and relaxed legal standards.
+Now I am starting to understand that they never did stop their activities; rather, they just devised a clever scheme to get the adult film industry to file lawsuits and blaze the trail to create case law across the US (because most adult-film-based defendants do not fight back, and judges laugh when they see the titles sued upon, they undermine their legal sense and allow the ‘repressed, stigma-based industry to proceed with protecting their rights to sue “just like everyone else.”).
+As a result of having the adult film companies file the lawsuits across the US, what is unfolding to be the MPAA/RIAA plan broke copyright infringement law so that they can come back seven years later and start filing lawsuits, but now, with a “lower bar” and relaxed legal standards.

 CONTACT FORM: If you have a question or comment about what I have written, and you want to keep it *for my eyes only*, please feel free to use the form below.
 The information you post will be e-mailed to me, and I will be happy to respond.